yashashav-dk/CMPE_272_assignment_2/README.md

 **Successful POST Request**

-This command-line or Insomnia screenshot shows the `POST` request and the successful `200 OK` response from the API.
+This Insomnia (curl client like Postman) screenshot shows the `POST` request and the successful `200 OK` response from the API.

 ![](post_request_272.PNG)